 The Baltimore region is designated as "moderate" nonattainment for the 2015 8-hour ozone standard.
 The standard is 0.070 parts per million (ppm).
 This designation became effective November 7, 2022.
 The region failed to attain the marginal nonattainment standard by the attainment date of August 3, 2021, so was reclassified as moderate nonattainment.
-The new attainment date is August 3, 2024, but attainment must be demonstrated by the last full ozone season prior to the attainment date, which is August 2023.
+The new attainment date is August 3, 2024, but attainment must be demonstrated by the last full ozone season prior to the attainment date, which was August 2023.
+In 2023, there were massive smoke events caused by large-scale wildfires in Quebec, Canada.
+EPA promulgated the Exceptional Events Rule in 2016 whereby state air agencies may request that certain data be excluded from design value calculations due to "unusual or naturally occurring events that can affect air quality but are not reasonably controllable," which includes wildfires.
+As a result, MDE submitted Exceptional Events requests for 6 days in 2023 that were impacted by smoke.
 The region has one year to perform a conformity determination for this NAAQS.
+The 2020-2022 design value for the Baltimore region is 68 ppb.